markdunning/docker-overview/README.md

 In this section we show how to create a Dockerfile and use this file to build a docker image.
 A useful reference is the [official Docker documentation on Dockerfiles](https://docs.docker.com/engine/reference/builder/), which goes into far more detail than we will here.

-In this example below we show the Dockerfile used to create a Ubuntu image with the build-essential and wget tools installed.
+In this example below we show the Dockerfile used to create a Ubuntu image use git to clone a repository and install some packages

 ```
 FROM ubuntu
 MAINTAINER YOU NAME<your.name@sheffield.ac.uk>
 RUN apt-get update
-RUN apt-get install -y wget build-essential
+RUN apt-get install -y wget build-essential git
+RUN git clone.....
+RUN R -e 'install.packages(....)'
 ```

 ## Use Case 1:- Multiple Shiny apps on the same server, sharing the same R version